Alyz Henrich: Miss Earth 2013

 “We people are responsible also for destruction of our nature.
 We need to be aware and take care of mother earth.
 Save the earth.”

 — —Alyz Henrich, when asked about the contribution of ecotourism in relation to the protection of the environment during the question and answer segment of Miss Earth 2013.

-As part of her duties as Miss Earth Venezuela, Alyz represented Venezuela in Miss Earth 2013 whose final was held on December 7 at the Palace of Versailles in Manila, Philippines.
-Henrich competed with 88 other candidates from different countries and autonomous regions for the title of Miss Earth.
-At the end of the evening, Alyz was crowned as the new Miss Earth and the second time in history to win this title by a Venezuelan beauty.
+As part of her duties as Miss Earth Venezuela, Henrich represented Venezuela in Miss Earth 2013 whose final was held on December 7 at the Palace of Versailles in Manila, Philippines.
+She competed with 88 other candidates from different countries and autonomous regions for the title of Miss Earth.
+At the end of the evening, she was crowned as the new Miss Earth and the second time in history to win this title by a Venezuelan beauty.

 According to the Miss Earth website, her environmental advocacy for Venezuela is to work and support the recollection of trash in the Los Roques archipelago to keep the waters of those islands clean.
 She said that she is already doing that at the age of twelve years.

-Notably, Alyz' participation has been one of the most successful in the Miss Earth Venezuela, as Henrich was the recipient of numerous awards prior to the final night both from sponsors and the organization of the pageant.
+Henrich's participation has been one of the most successful in the Miss Earth Venezuela, as Henrich was the recipient of numerous awards prior to the final night both from sponsors and the organization of the pageant.
 Aside from being the eventual winner of the pageant, she is also the first Miss Earth winner to grab the "Best Evening Gown" award.

 United Nations Youth Conference for Environment and Biodiversity

 Henrich was the special guest for the United Nations Youth Conference for Environment and Biodiversity in Hurghada, Egypt on March 7 to 11.
 She delivered a speech during the Opening Ceremony of the conference.
 On March 7, Henrich was the moderator for the Global Village Festival with the kids at the Berlin University in El Gouna.
 She engaged in discussions with the delegates, sponsors and the international press on environment and culture, bio-marine and her experiences as Miss Earth.
-On March 10, Alyz led a workshop for the kids on waste and waste recycling in Abo Monkar, which is a protected island in the Red Sea, together with Vodafone and HEPECA.
+On March 10, Henrich led a workshop for the kids on waste and waste recycling in Abo Monkar, which is a protected island in the Red Sea, together with Vodafone and HEPECA.